ryandeussing/jimhopper/_consequences-of-abuse/self-regulation-and-addiction.md

 This is especially true of emotions like fear, shame and guilt – which can be overwhelming and make it hard to manage other emotions and challenges in life.

 Then, the ways we try to avoid or cope with our emotions, and the stresses of our lives, often end up causing new and bigger problems.
-(See Cycles of Suffering, Healing & Happiness [link].)
+(See [Cycles of Suffering, Healing & Happiness](/the-brain/cycles/).)

 Angry and aggressive behavior, getting drunk or high, compulsively using porn or having sex – these are often attempts to avoid and escape feelings of helplessness, fears of rejection, and unfulfilled wishes to be loved.
 They all involve problems with self-regulation.